matteomm/sales-traffic-us-store/README.md

 After splitting into training and test sets, in the first section I analysed Autocorrelation and Partial Autocorrelation plot and it seemed like there was a strong relationship with values lagged 24 hours and weekly.

 I would have liked to play around with the the p and d parameters but the memory of my laptop constrained me to use values in between 0 and 1 for both.
 I had to run a dummy model with p=1 d=1 and q=1  with daily seasonality m=24 which returned an initial 127 for MSE.
-It picked daily patterns perfectly as expected but any variations of traffic during the week was completely ignored.
+It picked up daily patterns perfectly as expected but any variations of traffic during the week was completely ignored.

 In the second iteration I basically replicated the same SARIMA model but changing the model seasoanlity to weekly m=53.
 I tried to reduce the number of datapoints just by looking at the last 6 months but still computation for anything above p and q more than 2 would take too long.
-MSE actually got worse in thsi case and the model stopped picking up any valuable pattern.
+MSE actually got worse in thsi case and the model stopped picking up any meaningful pattern.

 Unfortunately, any iteration of SARIMA would be unable to deal with multiple seasonalities at once and I had to resort to a different statistical package which is specifically designed to take multiple seasonalities into the modelling at once (TBATS).